 You might be asking yourself why there are no isolation moves in this workout plan.
-This is because we wanted to investigate a few common myths to prove or disprove them.
+The reason is this: I wanted to investigate a few common myths to prove or disprove them.
 They are as follows:

 - Optimum Protein intake – our findings suggest that common recommendations are too high.
 We used our very own protein calculator which might show lower requirements than other calculators.

-- Isolation moves are not required for larger arms – many will say that their arms grew with little or no isolation moves.
-There are guys out there with arms as big as hams who have never performed a biceps curl in their lives.
+- Isolation moves are not required for bigger arms – many will say that their arms grew with little or no isolation moves.
+There are people with huge arms who have never done a biceps curl in their life.
 This may be genetic, and so we are not performing any isolation moves in this workout.
-Our article on growing bigger arms proved they’re unnecessary.

-- You should never workout for longer than 40-60 minutes – the stress hormone cortisol is released after lengthy workouts which adversely affects muscle hypertrophy.
+- You should try not to work out for longer than 40-60 minutes – the stress hormone cortisol is released after lengthy workouts, which adversely affects muscle hypertrophy.
 We will aim to keep all workouts below 60 minutes – including warm-ups.

-- Body re-composition is a myth – the science said that it is possible, and after 3 months with this routine, we proved it.
-In fact, the muscle mass put on was exactly in line with the studies we researched.
+- Body re-composition is a myth – the science said that it is possible, and after three months with this routine, we proved it.
+In fact, the muscle mass put on was precisely in line with the studies we researched.

 Here is the routine I used to help improve my pull-ups.
 It is by Damien Patrick – one of a handful of really great guys on YouTube whose workouts have added enjoyment and diversity to my sessions in the past.